 - a.
-F.O.B.
-Shipping Point.
-Selection of the carrier is at the discretion of the Buyer unless otherwise agreed. - b.
-F.O.B.
-Delivered.
-Selection of the carrier is at the discretion of the Seller unless otherwise agreed.
+When shipment is on an EXW basis, selection of the carrier is at the discretion of the Buyer unless otherwise agreed. - b.
+When the shipment is on a delivered basis, selection of the carrier is at the discretion of the Seller unless otherwise agreed.